 Aphids, mealybugs, whiteflies, leaf-miners, and scales are less common pest insects for the indoor cannabis horticulturist.
 These soft-bodied insects can be successfully treated with an array of insecticides or beneficial insects.
 Many cannabis growers find insecticidal soap to be a good cure for these less intrusive soft-bodied bugs.

 Integrated Pest Management for Outdoor Cannabis Gardens

 Although some of the same pest insects that affect indoor gardens also affect outdoor cannabis gardens, preventing and treating pest insects in an outdoor environment can differ greatly from treatment programs in an indoor garden.
 It is nearly impossible to use a screen or filter to stop flying insects from reaching the plants in an outdoor garden.
-Therefore, outdoor cannabis growers must turn to other methods of pest insect prevention.
+Therefore, outdoor cannabis growers must turn to other methods of pest insect prevention, such as reaching out to a pest control specialist like those over at trugreen new york.
 For most outdoor cannabis growers, the best way to approach pest insects is to implement an integrated pest management program.
 Integrated pest management, or IPM, is the practice of focusing on the long-term prevention of pests and/or pest damage by managing the ecosystem.
 The idea behind IPM is a comprehensive approach to dealing with pests over the long-term.
 All in all, IPM is the holistic approach to pest control.
 The principle of IPM is to look at all of the contributing factors and all of the possible remedies and then make a decision of when and how to take action.